 7. Read Aloud Picnic

 Having a picnic outside is so easy to pull together and never loses its charm.
 I usually get my toddler involved in helping me pack the lunch and make the sandwiches.
 We grab a blanket, sit outside, and eat together.
 I try to grab a short book so I can read to him for a little bit while he is sitting still.
 Afterward, I ask him to find a certain animal in the clouds.
 A picnic is one of those simple activities that are sure to make sweet memories.

-Talk about question: What do you think a cloud feels like?
+Talk about it question: What do you think a cloud feels like?

 8. Petting Zoo

-Petting zoos are a fun way to get up close to animals safely.
+Petting zoos are fun for getting up close to animals safely.
 I took one of my little guys to one where he was able to hold rabbits and catch and hold chicks.
 He had the best time exploring and touching them all.
 He didn’t want to leave.

 Talk about it question: What sorts of animals would you get if you had a farm or a zoo?

 9. Reading Zone

-The library has been a favorite spot for all of my kids (even up to the age of 8).
+The library has been a favorite spot for all my kids (even up to the age of 8).
 There’s something special to them about getting to pick out a handful of books to bring home for Mommy to read to them.
 If there is a read-aloud time, I try to time our trip with that.
 A love of reading is such a gift to give a child.
 It opens their imagination to a world of possibilities!

 Talk about it question: How many books do you think are in this library?